Review Notes for the Deep Learning Course

 image-20240229164456192

-1. F(Q,K) calculates similarity, options include Dot Product, Cosine, MLP
+1. F(Q,K) calculates similarity, which can use Dot Product, Cosine, MLP

-2. The output of F is then normalized through Softmax to obtain the attention allocation probabilities
+2. The output of F is normalized using Softmax to obtain attention distribution probabilities

-3. Finally, calculate the weighted average of the input information based on $a_i$ to obtain the attention value image-20240229164502061 There’s not much difference from the previous figure, it’s more concise and intuitive.
-It is worth noting that the weighted average after SoftMax can be written in the form of the expectation of random variables.
+3. Finally, calculate the weighted average of input information based on $a_i$ to obtain the attention value image-20240229164502061 This diagram is no different from the previous one, just more concise and intuitive.
+Note that the weighted average after SoftMax can be written in the form of the expectation of a random variable.

 image-20240229164506636